NixOS/rfcs/rfcs/0127-issues-warnings.md

 A new attribute is added to the `meta` section of a package: `problems`.
 If present, it is a an attribute set of attrsets which each have at least the following fields:

-- `kind`: Required.
-The resulting warning will be printed as `kind: message`.
-Defaults to the attrset key if absent.
+- `kind`: The 'kind' of the problem, see [problem kinds](#problem-kinds) for allowed values.
+Defaults to the attribute set key.
 - `message`: Required.
 A string message describing the issue with the package.
 The value should:
   - Start with the "This package", "The application" or equivalent, or simply with the package name.
   - Be capitalized (unless it starts with the package name).
   - Use a period at the end.
-- `name`: Inferred from the attrset key if `kind` is specified.
-Give the issue a custom name for more easy filtering.
 - `date`: Required.
 An ISO 8601 `yyyy-mm-dd`-formatted date from when the issue was added.
 - `urls`: Optional, list of strings.
 Can be used to link issues, pull requests and other related items.

-Other attributes are allowed.
-Some message kinds may specify additional required attributes.
+Problem kinds may specify additional attributes.
+Apart from that, other attributes are not allowed.
-The keys in the attribute set are used to infer the `name` or `kind` values within, depending on which is present.

 Example values: